CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 ## BRDF Shading (Bidirectional Reflectance Distribution Function shading)

-### Ideal diffuse shading: The image shows basic Lambertian shading in the Cornell box scene
+### Ideal diffuse shading:
+#### The image shows basic Lambertian shading in the Cornell box scene

  ![](img/cornell.2024-10-04_22-37-41z.300samp.png)

-### Ideal Specular Shading： The image shows perfect specular surface shading in the Cornell box scene
+### Ideal Specular Shading：
+#### The image shows perfect specular surface shading in the Cornell box scene

 ![](img//cornell.2024-10-04_22-38-54z.300samp.png)

-### Imperfect reflection: below are 4 images incorporated with different roughness.
-The edge of the reflection image becomes more and more blur while roughness increases.
+### Imperfect reflection:
+#### below are 4 images incorporated with different roughness.
+The edge of the reflection image becomes more and more blurred while roughness increases.
 Implementation reference [ PBRTv4 9.3 ](https://pbr-book.org/4ed/Reflection_Models/Specular_Reflection_and_Transmission)
 * Top left is roughness 0.0 (the light is dim because the light parameter is about 0.3 less, but it does not affect the roughness effect)
 * Top right is roughness 0.3
 * Low left is roughness 0.6